katzerax/misc-things/README.md

-# examples-for-work
+# misc-things
-misc things ive done for fun or for job applications.
+misc things ive done for fun or for school or for job applications.